 - Daily entertainment

-- Bike mechanics, medical and information tents
+- Bike mechanics, and medical and information tents

 - A gathering place for cyclists to socialize and swap stories from the road

-- A BikeMaine tee shirt
+- A BikeMaine t-shirt

-So you registered.
+Thanks for registering to ride BikeMaine with us!
 You should have received an automated receipt of your BikeMaine registration “order” emailed to the address you included in your registration.
 If you did not, please email us or call 207-623-4511.

 - Read through all of the FAQs.
 If you still have questions, be in touch!